 Previously, purpose-built libraries had normally been placed on the first floor of a building, to protect the books from damp.
 This is the case with Michelangelo’s Laurentian Library in Florence, Sansovino’s Marcian Library in Venice, and Wren’s Trinity College Library, Cambridge.
-The Codrington, however, is on the ground floor.
+The Library at All Souls, however, is on the ground floor.
 Hawksmoor noted in his letter to George Clarke of 17 February 1714/15, in which he explained his plans for the rebuilding of the College, 'I must desire, cellars vaulted, under the whole Library, other wayes the books will suffer much'.
 These vaulted cellars were installed, in brick, and served the purpose of protecting the books admirably.
 They also provide valuable storage space, and are an extremely handsome architectural feature in their own right.

 Libraries had also usually been lit by windows on both sides, as at the Laurentian and Trinity, and also, in Oxford, Duke Humfrey’s Library, and, in All Souls itself, the Old Library in the front quadrangle.
-Hawksmoor’s letter does not specifically deal with his decision to confine illumination to the south side of the Codrington, and the two end walls, but it does indicate that he was concerned to light the interior adequately.
+Hawksmoor’s letter does not specifically deal with his decision to confine illumination to the south side of the Library, and the two end walls, but it does indicate that he was concerned to light the interior adequately.
 His description of his original, all-Gothic proposal, noted that there would be arches defining the centre part of the Library, and 'Over these arches rises a turret (as high as that on the Chapell side) with windows striking down into the room placed in form of a Gothick lantern'.
 George Clarke noted 'I hope the College will not build this turret', and it did not.
 Hawksmoor may well have been guided by his concern to increase the amount of bookshelf space.
 However, the windows as constructed are very large, and as they are placed high in the wall they do provide satisfactory reading light.

 Earlier furniture arrangements had also differed from Hawksmoor’s.
 Most of the libraries already cited had bookshelves projecting at right angles from their long walls, with an aisle down the centre of the room.
 He left the central space free, and shelved the walls themselves.
 The reasons for this are probably to be found in aesthetic, rather than functional considerations.

-What is, in some ways, the most unexpected departure from previous practice is described by Hawksmoor in his letter to Clarke: 'The Library has it’s [sic] entrance in the middle, which is distinguish’d within, by a large recess breaking towards Hart Hall…' (Hart Hall was the predecessor of Hertford College, which lies immediately to the north of the Codrington).
+What is, in some ways, the most unexpected departure from previous practice is described by Hawksmoor in his letter to Clarke: 'The Library has it’s [sic] entrance in the middle, which is distinguish’d within, by a large recess breaking towards Hart Hall…' (Hart Hall was the predecessor of Hertford College, which lies immediately to the north).
 Almost all earlier libraries had been entered from a door in the middle of an end wall.
 Hawksmoor did provide a similar entrance, via an ante-room at the west end of the Great Library, but this entrance is not on the main axis, and so does not offer an view of the full length of the building.

 The significance of the central entrance is that it points to Hawksmoor’s aesthetic intentions for the Library.
 More than most of the earlier English classical architects, he was interested in the subtle handling of interior volumes.
 In particular, he aimed at ambiguity and surprise.
 The central entrance, opposite a recess, would have achieved this.
 A visitor entering the Library through the centre door would have had the impression of moving into a more or less square space, of fairly limited size.
 Only after taking a step or two further would he become aware of the immensity of the library to the right and left, and aware that the principal axis of it was at right angles to the apparent one.